Q: What is Amazon Kinesis Data Streams?

 Q: How do I monitor the operations and performance of my Amazon Kinesis data stream?

-Amazon Kinesis Data Streams Management Console displays key operational and performance metrics such as throughput of data input and output of your Amazon Kinesis data streams.
-Amazon Kinesis Data Streams also integrates with Amazon CloudWatch so that you can collect, view, and analyze CloudWatch metrics for your data streams and shards within those data streams.
+Amazon Kinesis Data Streams Management Console displays key operational and performance metrics such as throughput of data input and output of your Kinesis data streams.
+Kinesis Data Streams also integrates with Amazon CloudWatch so you can collect, view, and analyze CloudWatch metrics for your data streams and shards within those data streams.
 For more information about Amazon Kinesis Data Streams metrics, see Monitoring Amazon Kinesis Data Streams with Amazon CloudWatch.

-Please note that all stream-level metrics are free of charge.
+Note that all stream-level metrics are free of charge.
 All enabled shard-level metrics are charged at Amazon CloudWatch Pricing.

 Q: How do I manage and control access to my Amazon Kinesis data stream?

 Amazon Kinesis Data Streams integrates with AWS Identity and Access Management (IAM), a service that enables you to securely control access to your AWS services and resources for your users.
-For example, you can create a policy that only allows a specific user or group to add data to your Amazon Kinesis data stream.
+For example, you can create a policy that allows only a specific user or group to add data to your Kinesis data stream.
 For more information about access management and control of your data stream, see Controlling Access to Amazon Kinesis Data Streams Resources using IAM.

 Q: How do I log API calls made to my Amazon Kinesis data stream for security analysis and operational troubleshooting?

-Amazon Kinesis Data Streams allows you to tag your Amazon Kinesis data streams for easier resource and cost management.
+Kinesis Data Streams allows you to tag your Kinesis data streams for easier resource and cost management.
 A tag is a user-defined label expressed as a key-value pair that helps organize AWS resources.
-For example, you can tag your data streams by cost centers so that you can categorize and track your Amazon Kinesis Data Streams costs based on cost centers.
+For example, you can tag your data streams by cost centers so you can categorize and track your Kinesis Data Streams costs based on cost centers.
 For more information about Amazon Kinesis Data Streams tagging, see Tagging Your Amazon Kinesis Data Streams.

 Q: When I use Kinesis Data Streams, how secure is my data?